 - 6 cups milk

-- Wash potatoes and prick with a fork.
+- Wash potatoes and prick them with a fork.
 Bake at 400º for one hour or till soft.
-When cool enough to handle, cut in half and remove pulp.
+When cool enough to handle, cut them in half and remove the pulp.

 - Ladle into bowls and garnish as desired.

 Amount Per Serving: Calories: 574Total Fat: 28gSaturated Fat: 16gTrans Fat: 1gUnsaturated Fat: 9gCholesterol: 81mgSodium: 813mgCarbohydrates: 63gFiber: 5gSugar: 3gProtein: 20g

 Not sure how I missed this gorgeous dish but I’m so glad I found it.
 I’m definitely not skinny but the chill of winter stops me in my tracks!
 My feet have been freezing since our return from Spain on Thursday, I’m ready for spring!

 I bet!!
 It’s hard enough to transition from unseasonably warm weather to snow, but you’ve been immersed in lovely weather!

 This recipe is truly a classic!
 It’s one that makes winter not quite so cold 🙂 Love it!

 Such a delicious and comforting soup!
 The flavor was amazing and the family really enjoyed it!

 This is such an amazing comfort food!!
 Everyone at my house loved it!

 This is the best potato soup recipe!
 So delicious and healthy.
 Perfect comfort food for winter.